 Section 2.
 Elections.
 The election of the State Board of Directors shall be conducted by written ballot ("Election Ballot").
 The Election Ballot shall set forth the names of the candidates who have been properly nominated at the time the Election Ballot is issued, and for the regular Director elections, shall be mailed by March 20 of each election year to all Voting Members.
 Members receiving Election Ballots shall check one (1) name for each office as desired, and shall return the Election Ballot in an anonymous, sealed, numbered envelope.
 Election Ballots shall be tallied by a professional auditor appointed by the State Board of Directors.
 The envelope containing the completed Election Ballot must be returned to the auditor and postmarked no later than April 20.
 The auditor's report shall be received and announced by May 1.
-The candidate for each office who receives the largest number of votes shall be declared elected for such office.
+The candidate for each office.